Soledad Reyes: Education

 In 1966, Reyes received her Bachelor of Arts degree from Maryknoll College (now known as Miriam College.
-In 1977, she received her M.A. degree from the University of the Philippines Diliman.
-She obtained another master's degree, this time from the Ateneo de Manila University.
+She obtained a master's degree, from Ateneo de Manila University.
 She completed her Ph.D. in Philippine Studies at the University of the Philippines Diliman in 1976.
 In 1981, Reyes obtained her Masters in Arts degree in the field of Sociology of Literature from University of Essex in England.

 Career

 Apart from teaching and acting as a consultant for Philippine and international universities, Reyes acted as the Chair of the Board of Judges for the Carlos Palanca and Cultural Center of the Philippines awards.
 As an exchange professor at the Peking University in China in 1977, Reyes focused on the preparation of modules regarding Philippine literature and popular culture.
 In 1987, Reyes lectured about Philippine literature, culture, and history at the Xiamen University in China.
 From 1987 to 1995, she was a board member of the Writers' Union of the Philippines (Unyon ng mga Manunulat ng Pilipinas, UMPIL).
 During the Peking University-Ateneo de Manila University Exchange Program in 1992, Reyes was assigned as the delegate of the Ateneo de Manila University.
 Beginning 2001, Reyes served as the editor of the Humanities section of the Loyola Schools Review.
 She was a member of the PEN-International.
 Reyes is the editor and annotator of the 100 Nobelang Tagalog Project (100 Tagalog Novels Project) of Filipiniana.net, a digital library based in the Philippines.